purveshKolhe/FocusOS-proj/README.md

 ## Configuration Notes
 - Place `serviceAccountKey.json` in the project root.
 - Ensure `GEMINI_API_KEY` is set before using AI features.
 - SocketIO is configured with `async_mode='threading'` for wide OS compatibility.

+# IMPORTANT NOTE: If testing this project, use async_mode = "eventlet" on environments like render web service and async_mode = "threading" on local PC.
+Why?:
+I had run into a lot of problems while running this and after 2 days of doing stuff, I realised that it is what it is.
+I don't know how that works and why that works, but it does!

 ## Migration Note (AI SDK)
 - Migrated from deprecated `google.generativeai` to the new `google-genai` SDK.